 Sometimes we play video games to enjoy a mindless adventure or have the life scared out of us.
 We seek out epic quests filled with action and tragedy, hoping to get lost in excellent writing and superb storytelling.
 Then, there are times where we want to challenge ourselves with the best strategy games.

 Representing the best of the strategy genre, these titles range from punishingly difficult to accessible.
 Some require hours to completely understand every aspect of gameplay, while others are easier to jump into without worrying about instructions.
 If there is one constant among all of them, though, it’s that they perfectly define strategy gaming.

-NOTE: we are only picking one entry per franchise.
+NOTE: we are only picking one strategy game entry per franchise.

 The Best Strategy Games

 20. Desperados III

 Developer: Mimimi Games Publisher: THQ Nordic Platform: PC, PS4, XB1

 The west is wild in this prequel to the rootin’ tootin’, gunslingin’ Desperados series.
 Travel back to where it all began for John Cooper and his band of miscreants in this technically impressive, visually appealing strategy game.

 Desperados III takes core elements from the original title and modernizes them for a strategic experience set in the untamed west.
 You may love bursting into taverns, guns blazing, but Mimimi Games has crafted an adventure that works best with stealth and a cunning personality.
 You won’t get far if your tactic is to rush into every scenario, especially since you’re perpetually outnumbered.

 Use character abilities to string together stealth attacks and maneuvers to unravel the story of how the infamous John Cooper rose to the rank of a Desperado.